Birdwatcher's Diary™

 A note on maps

-Selecting Input on the Archive/Input/Output/Lists screen puts you into Input mode, allowing you to read bird lists or lists of previous sightings from a website or your desktop computer:
+Selecting Input on the Archive/Input/Output/Lists screen puts you into Input mode, allowing you to read bird lists or lists of previous sightings from a website or your desktop computer, as well as photos and the Locations and Phrase Lists files.

 Note that this Filename is not the same as the one used for output, and the format table is not the same as the one used for output.
 Even though in both cases they appear in the same place on the screen, there are separate input and output filenames, and separate input and output format tables.